 Your plant was grown in filtered light, not direct sun, so it should be acclimated to direct sun slowly.
 Start it in bright shade and give it a bit more sun each week over a period of several weeks, with some protection from strong afternoon sun the first 3-4 months.
 Watch for wilting or burning after increasing the sun.

 Watering -- It prefers soil that's evenly moist.
 Don't allow the soil to dry out completely, but don't keep it constantly saturated either.

 Climate - The Marmalade Bush can probably take only a light, brief frost, so it needs protection from all frost.
 I don't know how much heat it can handle.
-If it shows signs of heat stress, give it shade during the warmest part of the day.
-Normally it likes full sun to half-shade.
-You may grow your plant indoors in a sunny spot.
+If it shows signs of heat stress, give it some shade during the hottest part of the day.

 Enjoy your plant!